Nike Giannis Immortality 2

 The Giannis Immortality 2 is a very decent budget model.
 No denying that.
 But, if you are a sneakerhead and familiar with the Giannis Immortality 1, it feels completely redundant.
 The Nike Giannis Immortality and the Giannis Immortality 2 are, as Mike Goldberg would say, “virtually identical”.

 But the few changes Nike made on Giannis Antetokounmpo’s second signature budget model are for the better so there is that, and the fact of the matter is (spoilers) that the Giannis Immortality was one of the best budget basketball shoes last year, so you can trust that the Giannis Immortality 2 is going to be an above-average performance model.
+This shoe is also featured in the Best Nike Basketball Shoes and Best for Point Guards lists.
 Let’s get into it.

 The traction pattern is identical to that of Giannis Immortality 1, which featured herringbone everywhere.
 There are 3 distinct sections to the traction pattern that you can see clearly as they are highlighted in two different colors: blue and volt yellow.
 The pink portions you can see peeking out in between the traction is the foam midsole.